 To this end, the Alcohol and Drug Education Program (ADEP), www.tcnj.edu/adep, was fully implemented at the College in September of 1990.
-The ADEP office is a member of the New Jersey Higher Education Consortium on Alcohol and Other Drug Prevention and Education.
+The ADEP office is located in Eickhoff Hall.
+Room 159.
+ADEP is a member of the New Jersey Higher Education Consortium on Alcohol and Other Drug Prevention and Education